Skip to main content

 Child's pose stretch

-This can help to relieve low back, pelvis and buttock pain.
+The child's pose stretch can help to relieve low back, pelvis and bottom pain.

 1. Kneel on the floor or on your bed.